 We do not grant stock options or performance restricted share units (PRSUs) to our non-management directors.
-In addition, we do not provide our non-management directors with retirement/pension benefits, healthcare coverage or perquisites.
+In addition, we do Our directors have a mandatory equity component for not provide our non-management directors with retirement/pension benefits, healthcare coverage or perquisites.